 In an ideal world, major appliances would last forever or at least would need to be replaced only when there happens to be a fire sale.
 In the real world, your air conditioner starts wheezing right before an infernal heat wave or the dishwasher springs a leak when it’s your turn to host Friendsgiving.

-The good news: As inflation cools, prices for major appliances have dropped about 10% from April 2022 to April 2023, according to the Bureau of Labor Statistics.1 Want to save even more on appliances?
+The good news: From April 2023 to April 2024, as inflation continued to cool, prices for major appliances dropped about 6% according to the Bureau of Labor Statistics.1 Want to save even more on appliances?
 Try the following tips.

 1. Shop during the best time to buy appliances